SRWieZ/svgtinyps-cli/README.md

 composer test
 ```

+## Contribute
+This project follows PSR coding style.
+You can use `composer pint` to apply.

+All tests are executed with pest.
+Use `composer pest`

+It's recommended to execute `composer qa` before commiting (alias for executing Pint and Pest)

 ## Build from sources
 This project use [box](https://github.com/box-project/box), [php-static-cli](https://github.com/crazywhalecc/static-php-cli) and [php-micro](https://github.com/dixyes/phpmicro).
 A build script has been created to build the project. (tested only on macOS x86_64)

 ```bash
 composer build
 ```
+Then you can build the binary that you can retrieve in `build/bin/`

 [//]: # (You can also build it from Github Workflow, or locally on MacOS using [act]&#40;https://github.com/nektos/act&#41;)